 Trigger Point Dry Needling in Parkdale, MO | Axes Physical Therapy

-We’ve seen so many patients frustrated by an inability to find pain relief or a return to normal function and activity through medication or other treatments.
-At Axes, our licensed and skilled physical in Parkdale, MO work with you as a team to devise a customized treatment plan that we’ve seen be successful with our own eyes.
-We’ve pledged our practice to getting the best results for our clients and getting you back to the activities you love most, whether that be sliding into home plate, taking a morning job, or just being able to wake up, go to sleep, and in between do what you want to do without feeling any pain.
-Contact a knowledgeable Parkdale, MO physical therapist online or call the location most convenient for you.
+Many of our patients come to us after months or even years of pain and mobility issues that just won’t go away, even after extensive treatment.
+At Axes, our qualified and skilled physical and occupational in Parkdale, MO work with you as a team to implement a customized treatment plan that research and experience tells us is effective.
+We’ve devoted our practice to reducing and eliminating pain, restoring mobility, and getting you back to the activities you love most, whether that be sliding into home plate, taking a morning job, or just being able to wake up, go to sleep, and in between do what you want to do without feeling any pain.
+Reach out to a knowledgeable Parkdale, MO physical therapist online or call the location most convenient for you.